looqbox/data-challenge/README.md

 #### 3) Building your own visualization

 Create at least one chart using the table **IMDB_movies**.
-The code must be in R or Python, and you are free to use any libraries, data in the table and graphic format.
+The code must be in Python, and you are free to use any libraries, data in the table and graphic format.
 Explain why you chose the visualization (or visualizations) you are submitting.

 ## Stack
 - MySQL database
-- R/Python
+- Python

 ## Submitting
 - Send an e-mail to the person that you are in contact within Looqbox!